The Bad Seed (1956 film)

-The Bad Seed is a 1956 American psychological thriller film directed by Mervyn LeRoy and starring Nancy Kelly, Patty McCormack, Henry Jones and Eileen Heckart.
+The Bad Seed is a 1956 American psychological horror thriller film directed by Mervyn LeRoy and starring Nancy Kelly, Patty McCormack, Henry Jones and Eileen Heckart, about an eight-year-old girl whose mother begins to suspect that she might be a psychopathic killer.

-The film is based upon the 1954 play of the same name by Maxwell Anderson, which in turn is based upon William March's 1954 novel of the same name.
+The film adapts the 1954 play of the same name by Maxwell Anderson, which in turn is based on William March's 1954 novel of the same name.
 The screenplay was written by John Lee Mahin.

 Plot

-Kenneth and Christine Penmark dote on their eight-year-old daughter Rhoda.
+Kenneth and Christine Penmark dote on their eight-year-old daughter, Rhoda, pristine and proper in her pinafore dress and blonde pigtails.
 Kenneth leaves on military duty.
-Monica, the Penmarks' neighbor and landlady, visits.
-Rhoda, pristine and proper in her pinafore dress and blonde pigtails, tells her about a penmanship competition that she lost to her schoolmate Claude Daigle.
-Rhoda then leaves for her school picnic at the lake.
+Neighbor and landlady, Monica Breedlove, is fond of Rhoda, who tells her about a penmanship competition that she lost to her schoolmate Claude Daigle.
+Rhoda then leaves for her school picnic at a lake.

-Christine is having lunch with friends when they hear a radio report that Claude has drowned in the lake.
-Christine worries that her daughter might be traumatized, but Rhoda is unfazed by the incident and goes about her life.
-Rhoda's teacher Miss Fern visits Christine, revealing that Rhoda was the last person to have seen Claude alive and that she was seen grabbing at Claude's medal.
-She hints that Rhoda might have some connection to Claude's death and adds that Rhoda will not be welcome at the school after the current term ends.
-Claude's parents barge in, and Mrs. Daigle is distraught and drunk, accusing Miss Fern of withholding information.
-When Christine finds the medal in Rhoda's room, she demands an explanation.
-Rhoda tells Christine that Claude gave it to her.
+While lunching, Christine and friends hear a radio report that Claude has drowned in the lake.
+Christine worries that her daughter might be traumatized, but Rhoda is unfazed by the incident.
+Rhoda's teacher, Miss Fern, visits Christine, revealing that Rhoda was seen grabbing at Claude's penmanship medal and was with the boy just prior to his death.
+She hints that Rhoda might have some connection to Claude's death, adding that Rhoda will not be welcome at the school after the current term ends.
+Claude's parents barge in; Mrs. Daigle is distraught and drunk, accusing Miss Fern of withholding information.
+When Christine finds the medal hidden in the lining of Rhoda's jewel case, she demands an explanation.
+Rhoda tells her that she paid Claude fifty cents to wear it for the day and only kept it in the confusion after Claude's death.

-Christine's father Richard visits.
-Haunted by confusing memories about her own childhood, Christine confronts him and he reveals that she was adopted.
-Christine is horrified to learn that she is actually the daughter of a notorious serial killer.
-She worries that her origin is the cause of Rhoda's sociopathy and that her behavior is genetic.
+During a visit from her father, journalist Richard Bravo, Christine confronts him about haunting and confusing memories of her own childhood.
+She tells him that she always suspected that she was adopted.
+Initially he denies it, but when Christine recalls details, he reluctantly confirms that she was adopted as a toddler.
+Christine is horrified to discern that she is the biological daughter of a notorious Australian serial killer.
+She worries that her origin is the genetic cause of Rhoda's sociopathy.
 Richard tries to convince her that it is nurture, not nature, that primarily influences such behavior.